cepthomas/c_bag_of_tricks/README.md

 ![logo](felix.jpg)

+# Components

-# state_machine
+## state_machine
 - Semi-hierarchical state machine for C.
 - Generates diagrams via [dot](https://www.graphviz.org/).
 - See test_sm.cpp/lock.c for example of usage.

-# list
+## list
 - A simple doubly-linked list so we can have some rudimentary collections in C.
 - See test_list.cpp for example of usage.

+## dictionary
+- TODO doc

-# stringx
+## stringx
 - Higher level string manipulation.
 - See test_stringx.cpp for example of usage.

+# Error Handling
+In an embedded system, most real errors are considered unrecoverable.
+Things like handling comm timeouts should be considered normal behavior and handled accordingly.
+So cbot errors are very bad and usually result in hard crash/reset.
+This of course should never happen because they have all been caught in unit and integration testing.
+Right.

+Rather than add a whole new error handling system, cbot uses existing C patterns:
+- Functions that return pointers return NULL for errors.
+- Functions that return things like counts (0 is valid) return -1 for errors.
+- Functions that return status return -1 for errors, 0 for success, >0 for failure (logical not error).
+- When errors occur, cbot sets errno accordingly.
+- common.h defines some macros to assist in readability.

 # pnut
-Practically Nonexistent Unit Tester: A super lightweight unit test framework for C/C++.
+Practically Nonexistent Unit Tester: A super lightweight unit test framework for C (or C++).
 It has gone through many useful and successful iterations and may as well bring you joy also.
 Inspired by [Quicktest](http://quicktest.sourceforge.net/) from long ago.

 Output is to stdout.
 There are two formats currently supported: